Diffusive and Fluid-like Motion of Homochiral Domain Walls in Easy-Plane Magnetic Strips: Results and Discussion

 \subsection{Strongly Interacting Domain Wall Train}

-Finally, we look at the regime of a strongly interacting, dense DW train at $J_c = 8.0 \times 10^{11}$ A/m$^2$.
+Finally, we examine the regime of a strongly interacting, dense DW train at $J_c = 8.0 \times 10^{11}$ A/m$^2$.
 Micromagnetic snapshots are shown in Figs.~\ref{fig:strongDWtrain}(a,b), as well as Supplemental Videos 7 and 8, for the two geometries.

 \textit{Perfect Nanostrip -} In the perfect nanostrip, the DW train has condensed to the point that the DW separation distance is comparable to the individual DW width $\sim 100$ nm.
 At this point, the overall dynamics of the nanostrip begins to resemble that of superfluid-like spin transport~\cite{Sonin2010,Chen2014,Takei2014,Skarsvag2015,Tserkovnyak2018,Iacocca2017PRBa,Schneider2021} in the sense that the magnetization at a fixed position is precessing uniformly with simulation time.
 The average DW velocity, shown in Fig.~\ref{fig:strongDWtrain}(c), no longer shows signs of the exponential decay of an individual DW.
 In fact, the DW velocity continues to increase as the DW traverses the strip.
 As they propagate further, the DW train begins to separate and individual DWs are attracted to the end of the strip where they are eventually annihilated.